pconenna/portfolio-2a/README.md

 ## Credits
 I used the Space Mono font from google Fonts https://fonts.google.com/specimen/Space+Mono?query=space+mono

+I had to get instructor help to rebuild the app to fix problems in the original repo.
+Here is the link to the original repo: https://github.com/pconenna/portflio-v2

 ## License
 Please refer to the license in the repo.